EliAndrewC/l7r/rules/04-schools.md

 **Fourth Dan:**
 Raise the current and maximum rank of any Ring by 1.
 Raising that Ring now costs 5 fewer XP.
-You may reroll any contested roll once after seeing the result.
+You may reroll any contested roll once after seeing the result, but you must keep the new result even if it's lower than the first.

 **Fifth Dan:**
 At any time, you may spend 1 void point to heal 2 serious wounds.